 5. Why doesn’t STP just switch itself on from the date I need to start reporting?

 Not all employers were required to begin using STP from the same date.
-You may have been granted a deferral or exemption or you may need to complete your Payment Summary Annual Report process for the previous financial year.
-Smaller employers are also not required to start STP reporting until 1 July 2019.
+You may have been granted a deferral or exemption or you may need to complete your Payment Summary Annual Report process in the event you miss a deadline for Final Event Indicators.
 ‘Switching on’ STP in Sybiz Visipay automatically would cause unnecessary disruption for users in those circumstances.

 6. Are there any additional costs for STP reporting through Sybiz Visipay and the Sybiz Employer Portal?